 - Do you already know which themes or topics you will be exploring?
 You can create a node structure before you begin coding, and easily add any nodes that emerge as you work through your files.
 Create theme nodes manually

 - If you don't already know what themes might emerge from your project you can work 'up' from your files, creating nodes as you go.
 Coding techniques

 - You can also use queries to find and code content that relates to a particular theme at a new node.
 For example, you could run a Text Search query to find all references to development and automatically code this content at a new node.
-Refer to Create theme nodes automatically for more information about creating theme nodes from queries.
+Create theme nodes automatically

 If your project includes a dataset, then you can use NVivo's 'auto coding' features to do 'broad brush coding'.
 For example, you could gather all responses to a particular interview question at a node.
 You can then open these nodes and explore what people have said in response to a particular question, 'coding on' to create more nodes as your themes emerge.
 Create theme nodes automatically

 You can organize nodes in hierarchies (parents and children) to organize your material and consolidate your thinking.

 For example, you might organize themes nodes (related to water quality) like this: